Rental Real Estate Software

 Real Estate Software Features

-• The real estate tools calculate both IRR and NPV more accurately than any other real estate calculator ever created.
+• These real estate tools calculate both IRR and NPV very accurately.

 Other rental real estate software claims to calculate IRR and NPV in every year.
 This is not possible, because it's only valid in the year the property is assumed to be sold.